bruvellu/cephalic-furrow/3-text/furrow.md

 <!--the mechanisms controlling the formation of the cephalic furrow remain poorly understood [@Gilmour2017-um]-->

 This ephemeral nature and absence of associated fates suggests the cephalic furrow may play a more immediate, physical role during gastrulation.
-Some hypothesis are that the invagination functions as a temporary storage of anterior cells until later in development [@Turner1977-ol], or that the invaginated cells anchor anterior tissues and help directing tissue flow during gastrulation [@Costa1993-qj; @Dicko2017-wz].
+Some hypotheses are that the invagination functions as a temporary storage of anterior cells until later in development [@Turner1977-ol], or that the invaginated cells anchor anterior tissues and help directing tissue flow during gastrulation [@Costa1993-qj; @Dicko2017-wz].
-The cephalic furrow retains a significant number of blastoderm cells beneath the surface during gastrulation (about 10% according to recent estimates [@Stern2021-zv]), but what function such storage accomplishes remains unclear, and these hypothesis have not been investigated systematically *in vivo*.
+The cephalic furrow retains a significant number of blastoderm cells beneath the surface during gastrulation (about 10% according to recent estimates [@Stern2021-zv]), but what function such storage accomplishes remains unclear, and these hypotheses have not been investigated *in vivo*.

 <!--But the interactions of the cephalic furrow with other morphogenetic movements have not been investigated *in vivo* [@Kong2017-ac].-->